Judiciary of Italy: Polizia Penitenziaria

-The Polizia Penitenziaria (en. penitentiary police) is a law enforcement agency in Italy, operating under the Ministry of justice's jurisdiction, with its primary function centered around the management and operation of the Italian prison system.
+The Polizia Penitenziaria (Penitentiary Police) is a law enforcement agency in Italy, operating under the Ministry of justice's jurisdiction, with its primary function centered around the management and operation of the Italian prison system.
 This includes overseeing prison security, ensuring the safety of inmates, and managing their transportation.
-Unique to its functioning, the Vatican City, albeit an independent state, relies on the Italian prison system to detain and manage convicted individuals due to the absence of a penal institution within its small territory, as per Article 22 of the Lateran Pacts (it.
-Patti Lateranensi).
+Unique to its functioning, the Vatican City, albeit an independent state, relies on the Italian prison system to detain and manage convicted individuals due to the absence of a penal institution within its small territory, as per Article 22 of the Lateran Pacts (Patti Lateranensi).

 This agency is also tasked with duties that extend to functions traditionally associated with the judicial police, public safety, and traffic control, providing support to other national police forces through activities such as traffic roadblocks, known locally as controllo.
 The Polizia Penitenziaria forms one of the four pillars of the national police forces in Italy, alongside the Carabinieri, the Polizia di Stato and the Guardia di Finanza each bestowed with distinct responsibilities and operational domains.

-Polizia giudiziaria
+Polizia Giudiziaria

 The Polizia Giudiziaria, or judicial police, represent another facet of law enforcement within the Italian judiciary, comprising personnel from various police forces and specific officials from the public administration, as designated by law.
 This entity operates directly under the auspices of the judicial authority under Article 109 of the Constitution of the Italian Republic.
 The Polizia Giudiziaria's primary responsibility is to gather evidence for prosecutorial purposes, which encompasses a range of activities from arresting and interrogating suspects to conducting witness lineups and interviews.